Touchpoint

+In consumer decision-making

 The consumer decision-making process is influenced by brand touchpoints; touchpoints influence the pre-purchase, purchase, and post-purchase stages of the decision-making process.
-This is because they are constantly in contact with consumers by way of experiences with a brand or service, advertising (all forms), contact with employees, social media, and many other ways.
+This is because brands are constantly in contact with consumers by way of experiences (touchpoints) with the brand or service, advertising (all forms), contact with employees, social media, and many other ways.
 Each stage of the decision-making process is also an opportunity for the brand to influence the consumer's decisions, regardless of whether or not the consumer has made a decision to purchase.

-There are many ways in which touchpoints can influence the pre-purchase stage of the consumer decision making process.
-The pre-purchase stage is said to be one of the most important stages of the consumer decision making process as it is where the consumer recognizes that they have a need for a product or service.
-It is at this point of realization that pre-purchase touchpoints are crucial, because this is the stage where the consumer actively searches for information about a certain product.
-Such searches for information can be conducted via advertising, social media, internet search, word-of-mouth and family and friends’ experiences, etc. It is important that during this stage, in order for consumers to consider purchasing from a brand, that they create relevant touchpoints that increase brand appeal.
-To further reiterate such statement, in the present day, consumers have access to multiple electronic devices such as smartphones, laptops, tablets, and televisions and are sometimes connected simultaneously to all devices.
+There are many ways in which touchpoints can influence the pre-purchase stage of the consumer decision-making process.
+The pre-purchase stage is said to be one of the most important stages of the consumer decision-making process, as it includes the point where the consumer recognizes that they have a need for a product or service.
+It is at this point of realization that pre-purchase touchpoints are crucial because this triggers the consumer to actively search for information about a certain product.
+Such searches for information can be actively conducted via searching in advertising, social media, internet search, or word-of-mouth and finding out family and friend’s experiences, etc. It is important that during this stage, in order for consumers to consider purchasing from a brand, that the brand creates relevant touchpoints that increase their appeal.
+Modern consumers have access to multiple electronic devices such as smartphones, laptops, tablets, and televisions and are sometimes connected simultaneously to all devices.
 As a result, brands may not acquire the desired amount of exposure because of the consumer's tendency to frequently switch from one device to another and from one task to another task.
-Therefore, brands must create short and engaging advertisements in order to capture the attention of the consumer during the pre-purchase stage of his or her decision-making process.
+Therefore, brands must create short and engaging advertisements to capture the attention of the consumer during the pre-purchase stage of his or her decision-making process.
 Such action will ensure that the consumer will be able to relate to a brand and will instill the belief that the brand has their interests at heart.
-Although brands or companies cannot precisely manage the touchpoints at the pre-purchase stage to work in their favor, they can only do so much as to make sure that they monitor the channels by which consumers search for product/service information to make sure they are readily accessible.
+Brands or companies cannot precisely manage the touchpoints at the pre-purchase stage to work in their favor.
+They can only do so much to make sure they monitor the channels by which consumers search for product/service information to make sure they are readily accessible.